cockpit-project/starter-kit/README.md

 After changing the code and running `make` again, reload the Cockpit page in your browser.

+You can enable the watching via:

+    $ npm run watch

+or

+    $ make watch

 # Running eslint

 Cockpit Starter Kit uses [ESLint](https://eslint.org/) to automatically check